 We are planning a series of Saturday morning sessions for Winds beginning in January 2022.
-This will give our wind players more opportunity to play as their will be limitations on the number of players in Symphony.
+This will give our wind players more opportunity to play as there will be limitations on the number of players in Symphony.

 In the past, NJIO has had a fairly relaxed approach to attendance and timely arrival to rehearsal.
-We understand that there may be special situations that need to be dealt with but we will be asking everyone to be respectful of your fellow musicians and follow our basic rules.
+We understand that there may be special situations that need to be dealt with but we will be asking everyone to be respectful of their fellow musicians and follow our basic rules.

 We will begin each rehearsal on time.
 Everyone should arrive at least 5-10 minutes ahead of rehearsal time to unpack and setup